kaplayjs/kaplay-site/guides/en/getting_started/1_basic_concepts.md

 kaplay(); // remember to initialize the game

 add([
-    // this is a component
+    // this is a component that draws a rectangle rect(32, 32),
-    rect(32, 32),
 ]);
 ```